guettli/shell-tips/README.md

 # i-like-the-command-line
-I like the command line: My favorite tips and tricks
+I like the command line: My favorite tips and tricks.
+I like to use it interactively.
+I don't write shell scripts.
+If some lines should persist, then I use Python code stored in a git repo.

 List all Python processes of the corrent user pgrep -au $USER -f python